CogComp/qaeval-experiments/Readme.md

 ## Number of References Learning Curve Results
 See [here](experiments/num-references/Readme.md) to reproduce the learning curve in the appendix that measures the impact of additional reference summaries (Figure 6).

-## TODO
-1. add a link to download the generation model
-2. add a link to download the QA model